angular/angular/modules/@angular/compiler_cli/README.md

 ## Design
 At a high level, this program
-- collects static metadata about the sources using the `ts-metadata-collector` package in angular2
+- collects static metadata about the sources using the `tsc-wrapped` package in angular2
 - uses the `OfflineCompiler` from `angular2/src/compiler/compiler` to codegen additional `.ts` files
 - these `.ts` files are written to the `genDir` path, then compiled together with the application.